Reliance Jio Prepaid Plans For JioPhone Compared Here

 Reliance Jio announced two new prepaid plans for JioPhone users priced at Rs.
 297 and Rs.
 594 on Thursday.
 Jio provides five prepaid recharge packs for JioPhone, a 4G-enabled mobile phone offered by the telecom major.
 Out of the five packs, three are monthly packs and two are long-term packs, according to the company's website - jio.com.
-These prepaid plans work only if the mobile SIM card is in a JioPhone device, said the billionaire Mukesh Ambani-run telecom operator.
+These prepaid plans work only if the mobile SIM card is in a JioPhone device, said the private sector telecom company.
 Complimentary subscription to Jio apps is also bundled with all the recharge plans.

 |Plan